salsanssp/Python-Fundamental-for-Data-Analyst-part-2/README.md

 `Example Syntax : workfile = open ('stok.txt' , 'r')`

 - Read
 In the code snippet above, we read the content of the file using the read() method.

+- Close
+Syntax for Close File : `workfile.close()`

 # Python Journey🐍
 Thank you for joining the Python Fundamentals for Data Analyst Part 2 adventure!
 We hope the materials we've provided inspire and enrich your knowledge in data analysis using Python.
 Stay enthusiastic in exploring the world of data, and don't hesitate to share your discoveries with the community.
 See you on the next journey! 🌟